BlyznytsiaOrg/bibernate-playground/README.md

 }
 ```

-The default logging level in Hibernate is INFO.
+The default logging level in Bibernate is INFO.
 To enable a lower level of logging, use a logback.xml configuration file.
 Here's an example of configuring trace logging:

 ```bash